nystudio107/craft-webperf/README.md

 2. Then tell Composer to load the plugin:

-        composer require nystudio107/webperf
+        composer require nystudio107/craft-webperf

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Webperf.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Webperf

+You can also install Retour via the **Plugin Store** in the Craft Control Panel.

 ## Webperf Overview